 Then what is biblical authority, rightly understood?
 Authority means to voluntarily take a position of responsibility for the care of someone else and their needs and to accept the accountability associated with the outcomes of that position.
 Authority is not slave-driving, forceful, selfish or hurtful.
 If a husband displays his authority well, his wife will generally accept with joy the leadership of a Godly husband who wants to meet her needs and put her first.
 She will recognize that he isn’t dominating her, but instead is making sure she is cared for.
 She will understand that even though he isn’t perfect, since Christ is his model, he’s trying his best.
 Sometimes this also takes a while, because society teaches that men and women are equal in all things and to submit means to be a doormat.
 That’s a crock.

-Let me close with a brief assessment I would encourage every husband and wife to take for themselves and then get together to discuss.
+Let me close with a brief assessment I would encourage every husband and wife to take for themselves and then get together to discuss why Seeking Knowledge In Christ is important.
 Make a date night out of it and be ready to get REAL about your marriage.

 Husbands: Do you love your wife as Christ loves the church?
 Are you willing to die for her?
 Do you have her best interests at heart?
 Do you understand it isn’t all about you?
 Does your wife respect you?
 Do you listen to your wife?
 Do you lead your family?
 When’s the last time your wife defied you and why?
 Was she right to defy you and why?
 What is the most important thing you need to do TODAY to help your family?